dottedfingertips/AndroidAPSdocs/docs/EN/Configuration/MedtronicPump.md

 - **Set Temporary Basal Rate type** (On the pump press Act and go to Basal and then Temp Basal Type).
 Select Absolute (not Percent).

-## Configuration of Phone/AndroidAPS
+## Medtronic Configuration of Phone/AndroidAPS
-- **Do not pair RileyLink with your Phone.** If you paired your RileyLink, then AndroidAPS won't be able to find it in configuration.
+- **Do not pair RileyLink compatible device with the Bluetooth menu on your phone.** Pairing via the Bluetooth menu on your phone will stop AndroidAPS from seeing your Rileylink Compatible device when you follow the instructions below.
-- Disable Auto-rotate on your phone (on some devices Auto-rotate restarts BT sessions, which is not something we would want).
+- Disable automatic screen rotation on your phone.
+On certain devices automatic screen rotation causes Bluetooth sessions to restart which would cause issues for your Medtronic pump.
-- You can configure pump in AndroidAPS two ways:
+- There are two ways to configure your Medtronic pump in AndroidAPS:
-1. Use of Wizard (on new install)
+1. Using the setup wizard as part of a fresh install
-2. Directly in Config tab (Cog icon on Medtronic driver)
+2. By selecting the cog icon beside the Medtronic selection in the pump selection option in Config Builder

-If you do new install you will be thrown directly into wizard.
-Sometimes if your BT connection is not working fully (unable to connect to pump), you might not be able to complete configuration.
-In such case select virtual pump and after wizard is finished, you can go with option 2, which will bypass pump detection.
+When configuring your Medtronic pump with the setup wizard it is possible that you will be prevented from completing setup because of Bluetooth issues (e.g. you cannot succesfully connect to the pump).
+Should this happen you should select the virtual pump option in order to complete the configuration and allow for further troubleshooting by using option 2.

 ![Medtronic Settings](../images/Medtronic01a.png)

 You need to set following items: (see picture above)
 - **Pump Serial Number**: Displayed on the back of your pump and starts with SN.
-You should only enter the 6 numbers shown without any alpabetic characters.
+You should only enter the 6 numbers shown without any alpabetic characters (e.g. 123456).
 - **Pump Type**: The model pump you are using (e.g. 522).
-- **Pump Frequency**: According to pump frequency there were two versions of Medtronic pump made (if you are not sure what frequency your pump uses, look at [FAQ](../Configuration/MedtronicPump#faq)):
+- **Pump Frequency**: There are two options based on where your pump was originally distributed.
+Please check the FAQ if you are unsure which option to select  [FAQ](../Configuration/MedtronicPump#faq)):
     - for US & Canada, frequency used is 916 Mhz
     - for Worldwide, frequency used is 868 Mhz
-- **Max Bolus on Pump (U)** (in an hour): This needs to be set to same as on the pump.
-It limits how much insulin you can Bolus.
-If you go over this, Bolus won't be set and error will be returned.
-Max that can be used is 25, please set correct value for yourself here so that you don't overdose.
+- **Max Bolus on Pump (U)** (in an hour): This needs to match the setting set on your pump (see Configuration of the pump above).
+This setting should be carefully considered as it determines how large a bolus AndroidAPS can ever set.
-- **Max Basal on Pump (U/h)**: This needs to be set to same as on the pump.
-It limits how much basal you can get in an hour.
-So for example, if you want to have max TBR set to 500% and highest of your Basal patterns is 1.5 U, then you would need to set Max Basal to at least 7.5.
-If this setting is wrong (for example, if one of your basal pattern would go over this value, pump would return error).
+- **Max Basal on Pump (U/h)**: This needs to match the setting set on your pump (see Configuration of the pump above).
+Again this setting must be carefully selected as it will determine how much AndroidAPS can deliver via your basal rate.
+This will effectively set the maximum temporary basal rate.
+As an example setting this value to four times your maximum standard basal rate would allow a 400% Temporary Basal Rate.
+The maximum value permitted by the pump is 34.9 units per hour.
 - **Delay before Bolus is started (s)**: This is delay before bolus is sent to pump, so that if you change your mind you can cancel it.
 Canceling bolus when bolus is running is not supported by pump (if you want to stop bolus when running, you have to suspend pump and then resume).
 - **Medtronic Encoding**: This is setting which determines, if 4b6b encoding that Medtronic devices do will be done in AndroidAPS or on RileyLink.
 If you have a RileyLink with 2.x firmware, default value will be to use Hardware encoding (= done by RileyLink), if you have 0.x firmware this setting will be ignored.
 - **Battery Type (Power View)**: If you want to see battery power in your pump, you need to select type of battery you use (currently supported Lithium or Alkaline), this will in turn change display to display calculated percent and volts.